mwbaj/MachineLearning/WAWTPC/README.md

 2. Select the ZPS folder and right-click on it.
 3. Select **Organise** → **Add shortcut**.
 4. In the pop-up window select **MyDrive** and confirm.
 5. The first section in each notebook takes care of accessing the ZPS shared folder on the Drive.
-Later paths are intended to work inside this folder and not anywhere else.
+All paths are intended to work inside of this folder and not anywhere else.
 6. Everything should be working, enjoy!

 ## ML model for track reconstruction in WAWTPC detector